threefoldtech/home/wiki/specs/blockchain_ui_3_7/javascript_processor.md

 - RPC messages come in and are processed
 - are simple json messages with a chosen method name

-## Blockchain & Wallet/Account Management
+## Blockchain & Account Management

 The client in the processor should be compatible with multiple blockchains and we need support for them